thinc5/sdl2-engine/README.md

-# Dotma's Visual Novel Engine
+# SDL2 based 2D Game Engine

+## About
+I've always been interested in video games and I figured it was time to attempt to write my own (engine).
+I chose SDL2 as my starting point as it was written in C, is cross platform and has lots of documentation.
+C was my first choice of language due to performance, flexibility and in all honesty, just to improve my skills with it and have fun in the process.

 ## Compilation

 ### Windows
-- Requires mingw32, gcc, make, sdl2(mingw32), sdl_image(mingw32), sdl_ttf(mingw32) and sdl_mixer(mingw32)
+- Requires mingw32, gcc, make, sdl2(mingw32), sdl_image(mingw32), sdl_ttf(mingw32) and sdl_mixer(mingw32).

 ### Linux
-- Install sdl2-dev, sdl2-image, sdl2-ttf and sdl2-mixer from your package manager
+- Install sdl2-dev, sdl2-image, sdl2-ttf and sdl2-mixer from your package manager.

 ### macOS
-- Install sdl2, sdl2_image, sdl2_ttf and sdl2_mixer using the Homebrew package manager
+- Install sdl2, sdl2_image, sdl2_ttf and sdl2_mixer using the homebrew package manager.

-Then run - `make` to build the game normally, - `make -j` for compiling on multiple cores and finally `make debug` to enable the `-g` flag and include the debug features in the executable.
+Run - `make` to build the game normally, - `make -j` for compiling on multiple cores and optionally add `debug` to enable the `-g` flag and include the debug prints/features in the executable.

 ## Running
-Currently only runs when executed from the executables root directory.
-This will be changed later but it currently relies on it's working environment being its directory so executing it like `./stuff/output.exe` would prevent it from finding its assets.
-For now just ensure you're in it's directory before executing it.
-(Clicking on the .exe or .out works too!)
+Currently only runs when executed from the bin directory.
+This is because it currently relies on its working environment being its the same directory as its assets.

-## About
-Simple engine for rendering 2d texutures with simple sound playback.
-This project was started to help a friend make his dream game (a visual novel) however eventually the base of this engine may be added to, in order to support more advanced functions and mechanics.

-## Disclaimer
-This engine is very silly and not as optimised or modular/reusable as I would like.
-That is becasue this is a hobby project and I dont always have time to make things as perfect as I would like.
-Working on it has been lots of fun, so feel free to make a pull request or post an issue and/or feature request!
+For example; executing it with `./bin/output.exe` would prevent it from finding its assets but `./output.exe` works.

-## Licence
+## Design notes
-This repo is licenced under GPL-3
+Despite the numerous warnings I read online about the entity component system I decided to attempt to structure my game that way.
+As such, everything visible except the cursor and the background are "entities" and those entities are only visible if they implement the Render component.
+To put this in simple terms; each entity has a static array of function pointers called components.

+typedef struct Entity {
+    SDL_Texture* texture;
+    Mix_Chunk* sounds[4];
+    SDL_Rect position;
+    **Component components[COMPONENT_TOTAL];**
+    Timer* timers;
+    bool remove;
+} Entity;

+A component looks like this:

+typedef struct Component {
+    void (*call)();
+} Component;

+This corresponds to an enum with some generic (not finalized) labels. typedef enum ComponentType {
+    Render,
+    OnTick,
+    LeftClicked,
+    RightClicked,
+    Dragged,
+    Moved,
+    Deleted,
+    Specific,
+    COMPONENT_TOTAL,
+} ComponentType;

+This proves a simple way to change functionality between entities whilst using the same struct.

+One of the simplest examples of this is going back to the render function.
+Assuming the data structure we chose to hold our entities can be iterated over in a for loop, we can render all the entities easily like;
+for (entity in entities) {
+  // Does this entity implement the Render component? if (hasComponent(entity, Render)) {
+    entity.components[Render].call();
+  }
+}

+This concept expands to the OnTick component for changing state and the various other generic types.